Read the Amended Civil Emergency Order - July 2, 2020

 Should we continue social distancing?

 Yes, individuals should continue social distancing per the CDC guidelines.
 Businesses should observe proper CDC-recommended social distancing protocols.

-On May 29, Mayor Bynum is issuing an amended Civil Emergency Order that falls in line with the State’s Phase Three Reopening Plan.
+Mayor Bynum issued an amended Civil Emergency Order that falls in line with the State’s OURS Plan.
 Tulsans who are over 65 years old and those with underlying medical conditions, as outlined by the State of Oklahoma, should continue to shelter in place.

-In Tulsa starting June 1, summer camps may open back up, visitation to hospitals is allowed within the guidelines of the OURS plan, and by appointment only businesses may allow walk-ins at their discretion.
-Along with this, special events will be issued again for large groups.
+In Tulsa, summer camps opened back up, visitation to hospitals is allowed within the guidelines of the OURS plan, and by appointment only businesses may allow walk-ins at their discretion.
+Along with this, special event permits started to be issued for larger gatherings.

 I have more questions than what’s listed here.
 Who do I contact?